Emotional Intelligence | Stevehein.com

 Independent schools are based on tradition and hierarchy and are all about giving people respect "because they're older" or because you're lead to believe they are better than you, so they appoint prefects and a school captain, and the people who dont get those positions feel upset and rejected.
 Even me, although I didnt really want to be a prefect, it did make me wonder, why is it ok for them to say "this person is better than you and so they're a prefect and you're not"?

 And the CCF thing, I agree, its stupid.
 The whole thing is stupid.
 They teach you how to pass an exam, not how to be a better person, they reward you if you're good at sports, or good at academics, not if you survive depression, or say no to drugs.
 A girl in my glass said the other day " a B isnt very good".
-But the average GCSE grade in the country is still like, a D or and E or something like that, a B IS good.
+But the average GCSE grade in the country is still like, a D or an E or something like that, a B IS good.
 An A is very very good, and an A* is exceptional but because so many people at our school get all As and A*S, we're taught that a B isnt good enough, that we should pick subjects and do things that will look good on our CVs or our university application, rather than things we're going to enjoy.

 And how can all that not lead to "undeveloped hearts"?
 And I think the same goes for many independent schools.
 You pay to have your child pass their exams.
 I dont think its true for a LOT of state schools.
 And although I dont like a lot of aspects of the school system in this country, I do think its based on good intentions, i dont think its evil.
 And although I think things need to change, I'm never going to be able to listen to anyone say that the whole of my country sucks or that the whole thing is totally wrong.
 I have a rather annoying habit of seeing the good in things, I'm not cynical yet.